ridwanbejo/ridwanbejo-homepage/content/about-me.md

 As an ordinary human being, I also have some hobbies such as:

-- Photography: macro, portraiture, landscape, still life
+- Photography: macro, portraiture
-- Reading books: tech, science, history, novel, comic
+- Reading books: tech, science
-- Sport activities: running, walking, volley ball, table tennis
+- Sport activities: walking
 - and many more.